TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Files and Dirs

-This will be a quick summary of the direcories and files setup in your project directory.
+This will be a quick summary of the directories and files setup in your project directory.
 The details will be describe in later sections as they are used.